BUDGET & FINANCE COMMITTEE

 SMALL BUSINESS COMMITTEE

 This group consists of managers and owners of small to medium size businesses.
 This committee is responsible for the monthly Business Perks breakfast, Jazz in the Hall and the Small Business Awards Breakfast.
-Meets at the Chamber, Third Friday of each month, 8:30 am.
+Meets at the Chamber, Fourth Friday of each month, 8:30 am.

 Contact Bill Holland at William.Holland@edwardjones.com